CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 6c7132feb7d4 as152h-DNS-EDU-10.152.0.71 Ÿ **The edu server**
 ...

-There are two nameservers for thecomzone.
+There are two nameservers for the com zone.
 One is configured as the master server, and the other as the slave server.
 We only need to modify the zone file on the master (COM-A), as the slave server will automatically synchronize with the master server.
 See the following zone configuration on these two servers.